Compulsed/lineagedb/README.md

 ## How to use

 To play around / interact with the database I have provided a GraphQL / TCP client, though, you could implement your own frontend.

+The database is sufficiently isolated, this means it exists in its own crate / is independent from any clients.

 **Start the database**
 `cargo run`